Antonio Blakeney: Jiangsu Dragons (2022–2023)

 In the 2022–23 season, Blakeney played in China with the Jiangsu Dragons of the Chinese Basketball Association (CBA).
 He was the scoring leader of the league after averaging 32.1 points per game, and had 7.4 rebounds and 4.8 assists per game, as he shot 82.8% from the free throw line.

 Nanjing Monkey Kings (2023–2024)

 Blakeney joined the Nanjing Monkey Kings for the 2023–24 CBA season.
 On December 29, 2023, he scored 50 points in a 124–99 win over Shanxi Loongs, his fourth 50-point CBA game.
 He averaged 30.5 points (2nd in the league), 7.1 rebounds, and 4.3 assists per game, while shooting 49.7% from the field, 41.2% from three-point range, and 85.4% from the free throw line.

 Hapoel Tel Aviv (2024–present)

-On October 21, 2024, Blakeney signed with Hapoel Tel Aviv of the Ligat HaAl and EuroCup.
+On October 21, 2024, Blakeney signed with Hapoel Tel Aviv of the Israeli Basketball Premier League and EuroCup.
+On July 10, 2026, the team extended his contract until the summer of 2029.

+Personal life

+In May 2021, Blakeney was arrested in Florida and charged with multiple offenses including home invasion robbery with a firearm, aggravated assault and grand theft.
+He was accused to arranging for a group of men to come to his house and rob another group of men who he had invited to play cards.

+On January 15, 2026, the U.S. Department of Justice and FBI announced Blakeney would be charged in connection with an illegal gambling operation involving 39 college basketball players and organized by two defendants named in the October 2025 NBA gambling scandal.
+Prosecutors alleged Blakeney's relationship with the scheme began in 2022, earning $200,000 for point shaving and match fixing.